leftlogic/ffconf/src/articles/2024-speaker-announcement-3.md

 We all know a good CV is (supposed) to include "good communicator", but in reality how often do we review that.
 Are we any good at giving feedback, or more importantly, _receiving it_?

-We're pleased to have Andy Bell (_not the lead singer of Erasure!_) join our family of speakers to help address this problem and how we can become better working colleagues.
+We're pleased to have Andy Bell (_not the lead singer of Erasure!_) join our family of speakers to help address this problem and how we can become better work colleagues.

 <div class="image-and-text">